Wellington Jewish Community Centre Directory

 We maintain a Chevra Kadisha to assist with funerals and to maintain Jewish cemeteries in the region.
 Our Chevra Kadisha can assist with funeral arrangements (including tahara) in Wellington and elsewhere around the country if needed.
 Contact our office if you need the urgent services of the Chevra in the event of a bereavement.

 The Wellington Jewish Community Centre partners with the Auckland Hebrew Congregation to administer Kosher Kiwi, New Zealand’s only Orthodox kashrut certification authority.
-See our Kosher Kiwi updates for information about certified products and for information about getting kosher certification.
+See our kosher updates for information about certified products and for information about getting kosher certification.

 Our Kosher Co-op sells a range of hard-to-find kosher products, including meat and cheese.
 The Co-op also arranges supplies of kosher l’Pesach supplies for Pesach.